Available for pre-order. This item will be available on April 6, 2021.

-In Bigger than Bernie, activist-writers Meagan Day and Micah Uetricht give us an intimate map of this emerging movement to remake American politics top to bottom, profiling the grassroots organisers who are building something bigger, and more ambitious, than any one candidate.
-And as participants themselves, they provide a serious analysis of the prospects for long-term change, offering a strategy for making ‘the political revolution’ more than just a campaign slogan, providing insights into how we entrench democratic socialism in the halls of power and in our own lives.
+In Bigger than Bernie, activist writers Meagan Day and Micah Uetricht give us an intimate map of this emerging movement to remake American politics top to bottom, profiling the grassroots organizers who are building something bigger, and more ambitious, than the career of any one candidate.
+As participants themselves, Day and Uetricht provide a serious analysis of the prospects for long-term change, offering a strategy for making “political revolution” more than just a campaign slogan.
+They provide a road map for how to entrench democratic socialism in the halls of power and in our own lives.

-Bigger than Bernie will prove to be essential, no matter how the primary unfolds.
-In the case of a Sanders victory, it’ll offer unmatched insights into the people behind the most unique campaign in modern American history; and if he loses, it’ll provide his core supporters with a clear-eyed sense of how the movement can sustain itself for the long-haul.
+Bigger than Bernie offers unmatched insights into the people behind the most unique campaign in modern American history and a clear-eyed sense of how the movement can sustain itself for the long haul.

 “Bigger Than Bernie offers an important contribution to the urgent debates about rebuilding the American Left.
 Leading members of the Democratic Socialists of America, Meagan Day and Micah Uetricht link that process to the improbable emergence of Bernie Sanders’ presidential campaign and his insistence on ‘Not me, Us.’
 Day and Uetricht put flesh on Sanders’s call for a ‘political revolution’ which they see as not only critical to the success of Sanders’ campaign, but the revitalization of class struggle politics and organizing in the US.
 Buy, read, discuss and debate this book!”

 “Meagan Day and Micah Uetricht are two of the most brilliant and courageous intellectuals organically grounded in the marvelous militancy of the Sanders Movement.
 This indispensable book is a powerful, pioneering analysis of these new radical times, and a compelling vision of where it all might be going.”